adagj/ECS_SOconvection/README.md

 ## Read CMIP data

 ### CMIP6_UTILS
-Python functions used for analyzing CMIP6 data

-- **CMIP6_ATMOS_UTILS.py**: python functions used for calculating global, seasonal, time avgerages, subtract sub-regions, regridding etc. for atmsopheric CMIP6 data

-- **CMIP6_SEAICE_UTILS.py**: python functions used for ocean and sea ice variables regridding to lat-lon grids, gobal averages and sums, extract sub-regions etc. Used for both CMIP5 and CMIP6 data.
+Python functions used for analyzing CMIP5 and CMIP6 data.
+Functions used for calculating time, regional and global averages, extract sub-regions, regridding etc. Used for both CMIP5 and CMIP6 data.
 Some functions used in CMIP6_SEA_ICE_UTILS.py import functions from CMIP6_ATMOS_UTILS.py

+- **CMIP6_ATMOS_UTILS.py**: python functions used for atmsophere variables

+- **CMIP6_SEAICE_UTILS.py**: python functions used for ocean and sea ice variables

 - For the regridding package xesmf to work properly, you need to make a new conda environment before installing the packages: